einarwh/experiments-in-powerblog/content/blog-posts/how-to-reduce-bunches-of-things.md

 }
 ```

 This would work for non-empty bunches of things.
-But that means we’d have to check for that in some way before calling Reduce.
+But that means we’d have to check for that in some way before calling `Reduce`.
 That’s quite annoying.

 What would be useful is some sort of harmless value that we could combine with any other value and just end up with the other value.
-So we could just use that magical value as the initial value for our Reduce.
+So we could just use that magical value as the initial value for our `Reduce`.

 Luckily, it turns out that there are such magical values for all the semigroups we’ve looked at.
 In fact, we’ve seen two such values already.
 For integers under addition, it’s zero.
-For lists, it’s the empty list.
+For lists under concatination, it’s the empty list.
 But there are others.
 For integers under multiplication, it’s one.
-For strings (under concatination), it’s the empty string.
-And for functions (under composition) it’s the identity function, which just returns whatever value you hand it.
-Now if you can provide such a value, which is called the unit value, for your semigroup, you get what the mathematicians call a monoid.
+For strings under concatination, it’s the empty string.
+And for functions under composition, it’s the identity function, which just returns whatever value you hand it.
+Now if you can provide such a value, which is called the unit value, for your semigroup, you get what the mathematicians call a _monoid_.
 It’s another intensely unfamiliar-sounding name, but again the meaning is very precise.

 We can represent monoids in our programs by introducing another interface: